boolean-uk/ask-boolean/README.md

 Good: move from one to another

 # 5. Understand and apply the information.
+This is the goal!
+All the work you've done so far is to get to this stage.
+Nice job so far.
+Take the smallest new thing you've read about it.
+Don't try to understand and apply everything at once: take small steps.

 ### Process

-1. explain what you've learned to yourself or a community member
+1. **Explain** what you've learned to yourself or a community member
-2. create small examples demonstrating applying the knowledge
+2. **Create** very small, simple examples demonstrating applying the knowledge
-3. evaluate the information you have4
+3. **Evaluate** the new information you have learnt (is it enough?
-4. apply it your work
+4. **Apply** it to your work
+and/or
+5. **Create** new learning objectives if needed/wanted

 ### To improve
 Ask a teacher "I'm trying to understand about xyz from source abc.
 How can I get better at applying this information?

 ### Examples
-Bad:
-Good:
+Bad: Doing lots of reading about a topic and **not** processing the information by explaining or creating.
+Good: Writing notes or summaries of understanding, using a REPL or playing around with code to test out new JS knowledge and concepts.

 # 6. Review the process
+Spend a short time reflecting on how you moved through the different stages - which feel easy, which feel hard.
+What can you do to improve?

 ### Outcome
 Specific, actionable feedback

 ### Process
+1. Reflect on how you feel going through these steps
-    1. Identify if there were any missed stages
+2. Identify if there were any missed stages
+3. Identify stages that took the least time.
-    2. Identify stages that took the most time.
+4. Identify stages that took the most time.

 ### To improve:** A good process-oriented question to ask a teacher: “how do you review a process?"